Can GPT models Follow Human Summarization Guidelines? A Study for Targeted Communication Goals: Example Analysis of Outputs

 \paragraph{DialogSum}

 We present three examples in the following tables.
-We observe that, when using prompts designated as \texttt{G\_O(\_A)}, both GPT models tend to generate long summaries that are too precise and detailed, sometimes exceeding the length of the original conversation.
+We observe that, when using prompts designated as \texttt{HG(R)}, GPT models tend to generate long summaries that are too precise and detailed, sometimes exceeding the length of the original conversation.
 Yet the instructions explicitly state that the summary should not exceed 20\% of the original dialogue.
-Consequently, GPT models demonstrate an inability to adhere to and follow the prescribed human summarization guidelines.
+Consequently, GPT models fail to fully adhere to prescribed human summarization guidelines.

-In detail, Table~\ref{tab:outputs_analysis} reveals that the summary generated by \chatgpt{} with the \texttt{Baseline} prompt is of higher quality than that produced by \gptfour{}.
+In detail, Table~\ref{tab:outputs_analysis} reveals that the summary generated by \chatgpt{} with the \texttt{WordLimit} prompt is of higher quality than that produced by \gptfour{}.
 It talks not only about the benefits of the job, but also about its demanding schedule.
-However, for \chatgpt{}, we found \texttt{G\_O → B} to be quite good, whereas \texttt{G\_O\_A → B} seems to tell the story from Person1's point of view instead of Person2's.
-As for \gptfour{}, the summary predicted by \texttt{G\_O\_A → B}) isn't very good, as it only talks about the benefits, omitting the demanding schedule of this new job.
+However, for \chatgpt{}, we found \texttt{HG$\rightarrow$WL} to be quite good, whereas \texttt{HGR$\rightarrow$WL} seems to tell the story from \textit{Person1}'s point of view instead of \textit{Person2}'s.
+As for \gptfour{}, the summary predicted by \texttt{HGR$\rightarrow$WL} is not very good, as it only talks about the benefits, omitting the demanding schedule of this new job.

-In Table~\ref{tab:outputs_analysis_2}, the predictions of \texttt{Baseline} are good for both GPT models, while the other generated summaries are too long, in particular this conversation is really short.
-In Table~\ref{tab:outputs_analysis_3}, \texttt{Baseline} predictions are good for both GPT models, and \texttt{G\_O(\_A) → B} for both GPT models also looks good.
+In Table~\ref{tab:outputs_analysis_2}, the \texttt{WordLimit} prompt yields well-sized summaries for both GPT models, whereas other prompts produce excessively long outputs -- particularly notable given the short length of the source conversation.
+In Table~\ref{tab:outputs_analysis_3}, the predictions of \texttt{WordLimit} prompt are good for both GPT models, as does the \texttt{HG(R)$\rightarrow$WL} prompt.

 \paragraph{DECODA}